NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 Integrations for Sending SMS-OTP, E-mail and Push Notifications are available

-Order Tracking and Live status updates using e-mail, SMS and Push Notifications
+Order Tracking with Live status updates for Customer using e-mail, SMS and Push Notifications

 Rating and Reviews for Items and Shops

 Home Delivery and Pick From Shop (Online-to-Offline) Shopping Concept is Supported

-Location Based Filtering is available which means that customers will see only those shops which can deliver to them and other shops will get filtered out.
+Location Based Filtering is available which means that customers will see only those shops which can deliver to their address and other shops will get filtered out.

+Vendors / Shop-Owners can track order's through orders inventory and update the order progress !

 Screenshots